Purdue makes new offer to settle role in opioid crisis - RFI

 Washington (AFP)

-US drugmaker Purdue Pharma filed a new bankruptcy plan that would see its founders pay an additional $1.5 billion to settle the company's role in the devastating opioid crisis.
+US drugmaker Purdue Pharma filed a new bankruptcy plan that would see its founders the Sackler families pay an additional $1.5 billion to settle the company's role in the devastating opioid crisis that has killed half a million people.

-The offer made in a restructuring plan filed late on Monday was rejected by two dozen state attorneys general, who said it falls short.
+But two dozen state attorneys general rejected the offer for a $4.3 billion payout by the Sacklers in a restructuring plan filed late on Monday that would mean the end of the pharmaceutical giant.

 "We are disappointed in this plan.
-While it contains improvements over the proposal that Purdue announced and we rejected in September 2019, it falls short of the accountability that families and survivors deserve," the state officials said in a joint statement.
+While it contains improvements over the proposal that Purdue announced and we rejected in September 2019, it falls short of the accountability that families and survivors deserve," two dozen state officials said in a joint statement.

 Purdue in October pleaded guilty to three criminal charges over its aggressive drive to push sales of the prescription opioid OxyContin, which stoked a nationwide addiction crisis.